In Speculative Fiction

 - On at least one occasion, a Klingon has been heard referring to his homeworld as Kling.
 Of course, Star Trek suffers massively from CanonDiscontinuity.
 And, it's also been said that the original Klingon Homeworld was destroyed, and Qo'noS is the "new" Klingon Homeworld.

 - Also in Star Trek, one (nonhumanoid—indeed, inorganic) alien race referred to our intrepid crew as "ugly bags of mostly water."
 The science officer points out that this is technically accurate.

-- Mysteron agents in Captain Scarlet would use "Earthman" after having broken, or in order to break, the Masquerade.
+- Mysteron agents in Captain Scarlet and the Mysterons would use "Earthman" after having broken, or in order to break, the Masquerade.
 The invisible Voice of the Mysterons themselves also announced "We know that you can hear us, Earthmen" each week.

 - Traveller divides "humaniti" into the "Solomani" (humans from Earth), the "Vilani" (Human Aliens from the planet Vland), and the "Zhodani" (Human Aliens from the planet Zhodane).
 The ancestors of the Vilani and the Zhodani were originally moved to those planets by the Precursors.
 There are several other minor human races, which were similarly transplanted from Earth.

 - In Nobilis, humans get referred to as "beasts".

 - In Warhammer 40,000, the Eldar race refers to humans as "Mon-keigh" (this being the eldar word meaning 'inferior', not to mention one of the least subtle puns ever).
 The Tau race use the term "Gue'vesa" or "Gue'la" (derived from a Chinese word for foreigners), depending upon whether said human(s) are allies or no. The remaining species of the universe (Orks, Necrons and Tyranids) refer to humans as "'umies", "the living", and "dinner", respectively.